razee-io/WatchKeeper/README.md

 - To create your white/black list, the ConfigMap will specify the kind of list you want as the first key, and the rest of the ConfigMap entries become the white/black list.
-- The white/black list itself is a JSON string:
+- The white/black list itself are the ConfigMap entries:
   - The keys will be `apiVersion_kind` (where any `/` is replaced with an `_`).
   - The value will be `'true'`.